-The traditional start of the academic year also heralds the start of the new term for the Salesforce.org Higher Education Advisory Council.
+Historically, the start of the academic year also meant the start of a new term for the Salesforce.org Higher Education Advisory Council.
 This year, we made a change and have aligned our council year to the calendar year.
 Because of this, we’ve had to wait longer to announce our 2020 council!
-We have 17 returning members and two new members to the Council.
+We have 17 returning members and six new members to the Council.
 They are dedicated trailblazers, committed to helping the higher education Salesforce community.

-We have ongoing initiatives that transcend the community and council year-over-year, including Higher Ed Office Hours and Higher Education User Groups, sessions at Dreamforce and Higher Ed Summit, webinars and guest blogs.
+We have ongoing initiatives that transcend the community and council year-over-year, including Higher Ed Office Hours and Higher Education User Groups, sessions at Dreamforce and Higher Ed Summit, webinars and guest blogs, and The PodCACHE.
 In fact, you can catch the recent Dreamforce sessions on the Salesforce.org YouTube channel to see the latest on what council members are doing with their own implementations.
 We also have working groups that are aligned each year with the Council’s interests and Salesforce.org’s strategic initiatives.

 Of course, not everyone can get to an event, but that doesn’t mean you can’t engage with members.
 Each month, members host Higher Ed Office Hours, a call-in program where the community can ask questions of veteran users.
 Each session is an hour-long conversation about all things Salesforce and all are welcome, whether to ask a question or just to listen.